bturner-r7/Chef-Metasploit/README.md

 <pre>
 sudo git clone https://github.com/rapid7/Chef-Metasploit.git /var/chef
 </pre>

+Consider adding a snapshot at this point to allow you to roll back and configure the node differently.

 Then fire off a solo run of your desired node type.
 This example turns the node into an instance of the "dev-builder" role:
 <pre>